minhhoit/yacms/docs/twitter-integration.rst

 As of June 2013, Twitter also requires that all API access is authenticated.
 For this you'll need to configure a Twitter application with OAuth credentials for your site to access the Twitter API.
-These credentials are configurable as Mezzanine settings.
+These credentials are configurable as Yacms settings.
 See the :doc:`configuration` section for more information on these, as well as the `Twitter developer site <https://dev.twitter.com/>`_ for info on creating an application and configuring your OAuth credentials.